Meriem-DAHMANI/Calculator/README.md

 In order to complete this calculator app , you need to add the missing functions that already exist in the graphical interface but don't give any result or even add your own functions.
 Here are some things you can develop in the calculator to contribute:
 1. Add the  square function and the square root function so the calculator will be able to calculate the equations that contain those two functions.
 2. You can also add other functions like cos, sin and for this you need to modify the graphical interface of the calculator.
-3. Any other idea is welcomed.
+3. Any other ideas are welcomed.
 ## Requirements
 Before running the code, you need to install python
 ## Run the project